 - possession of unauthorised material before, during or after the exam

-- use of unauthorised electronic device, particularly those with connectivity to other devices, during the exam
+- use of unauthorised electronic communication devices, particularly those with connectivity to other devices or any item with smart technology functionality during the exam

 - refusing to observe the instructions of the invigilator